History of the Ian Knot

 2000: Created a web page and video

-I took my original drawings from 1992, coloured them in for a fresher look, and created my first Ian Knot web page.
+I took my original drawings from 1992, colored them in for a fresher look, and created my first Ian Knot web page.

 I also added a decent MPG movie complete with sound track and subtitles.
 This one minute long movie showed the